archit-kalla/ACAI/README.md

 python3.10 -m rl_zoo3.train --algo td3 --env ACAI-v0 --save-freq 10000
 ```
 - Ctrl-C can work safely
+- more training args can be found on RL zoo 3 documentation

 ### Run the trained model